MJoergen/nexys4ddr/dyoc/Episodes/ep21_-_Reading_From_Display_Memory/README.md

 The additional signal mem indicates a memory transfer, and is evaluated in lines 407-420 of cpu/datapath.vhd.

+## Reorganization of CPU
+I've chosen to make the CPU more modular, by splitting the large file cpu/datapath.vhd into a number of smaller files.

 ## Other modifications
 One major reason for adding read support from display memory, is to allow screen scrolling.
 This is done in lib/write.c in lines 45-56.